CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 Personally found it disappointing.
 Lots of good ideas, but not quite put together into a satisfying story.
+Instalove is not my thing and felt misplaced? awkward?

 ### Monstress (Marjorie Liu and Sana Takeda)